 Janmashtami is a portmanteau of two words: Janma (birth) and Ashtami (eight).
 According to the Hindu Calendar, the festival is celebrated in the month of Bhadrapada (August–September) on the eighth day (Ashtami) of the Krishna Paksha (dark fortnight).
 This festival is celebrated all over India.

-However, there are two places in India, where this festival is celebrated with an unmatched zeal and grandeur.
+However, there are two places in India, where this festival is celebrated with unmatched zeal and grandeur.
 They are Mathura and Vrindavan; the former being the birthplace of Lord Krishna while the latter being the place he spent his childhood years.
 The celebrations that happen in these places are unique and people from all over the world gather to see the rituals and events and take part in the celebrations.
 Most devotees spend the day in Vrindavan witnessing the events and celebrations and go to Mathura in the evening to commemorate the birth of the lord.

-The holy town of Vrindavan is where Krishna spent his childhood and his teenage years.
+Where to Celebrate in VrindavanThe holy town of Vrindavan is where Krishna spent his childhood and his teenage years.
 Situated on the banks of the river Yamuna, Vrindavan is where Krishna performed the famous Rasleelas with his Gopis.
 The celebrations start 10 days prior to the day of Birth in Vrindavan.
-Rasleelas and plays on the life of Krishna and even scenes from the epic Mahabharata of which Lord Krishna was an indispensable part, are performed by professional artists on the occasion of Janmashtami.
-These plays draw a large amount of tourists to Vrindavan.
+Rasleelas and plays on the life of Krishna and even scenes from the epic Mahabharata of which Lord Krishna was an indispensable part are performed by professional artists on the occasion of Janmashtami.
+These plays draw a large number of tourists to Vrindavan.

-Must-Visit Temples in Vrindavan during JanmashtamiThere are over 4000 temples in Vrindavan of which Ranganathji Temple, ISCKON Temple, Radharaman Temple, to name a few, are the main temples where people flock for their ceremonies and ritualistic events that takes place throughout the day of Janmashtami; especially the ‘Abhishek‘ which is the grand ritualistic bath of Lord Krishna before the ceremonies begin.
+Must-Visit Temples in Vrindavan during JanmashtamiThere are over 4000 temples in Vrindavan of which Banke Bihari Mandir, Ranganathji Temple, ISCKON Temple, Radharaman Temple, to name a few, are the main temples where people flock for their ceremonies and ritualistic events that take place throughout the day of Janmashtami; especially the ‘Abhishek‘ which is the grand ritualistic bath of Lord Krishna before the ceremonies begin.

 Madhuban, an area near the Yamuna River is believed to be the exact place where Lord Krishna was said to have performed rasleelas with his beloved Gopis, 5000 years ago.
-A local folklore says that even till this date, Lord Krishna descends at this place to perform rasleelas with the gopis.
+Local folklore says that even till this date, Lord Krishna descends at this place to perform rasleelas with the gopis.
 Hence, no locals set foot in the area after dusk.
 Though, Madhuban is brightly lit and decorated during Janmashtami as rasleelas and plays are performed here but only during daytime.
 A majority of the devotees and tourists come to Madhuban to see the famous performances before heading to Mathura.

-- Ghatas are another unique feature of the celebrations here at Mathura, where all the temples in the city are decorated with the color of the chosen theme including the clothes of the Idol Krishna as well.
+- Ghatas are another unique feature of the celebrations here at Mathura, where all the temples in the city are decorated with the colour of the chosen theme including the clothes of the Idol Krishna as well.
 They follow this tradition for an entire month and without which the celebration of the festival isn’t complete.

 Krishna was born at midnight so the celebrations lead up to that time after which various poojas and rituals take place in the temples.
-The main event however is held at the actual location of Krishna’s birth which is now converted into a big Krishna Janma Bhoomi Mandir.
+The main event, however, is held at the actual location of Krishna’s birth which is now converted into a big Krishna Janma Bhoomi Mandir.
 The idol is kept in a room called Garbha Griha, it is given a ritualistic bath with milk and curd, dressed up in traditional clothes and placed in the cradle.